 There was one more piece of evidence that the Slytherins quietly pondered - the fact that Umberto was never questioned by the Headmistress for his role in the matter.
 Some took this to mean that Umberto's part had in truth been rather small and peripheral.

 Others, however, said this was a sign of a true genius.
 They marveled at how Umberto, in only his First Year, could destroy a rival without ever falling under the suspicion of the school administration.
 This accomplishment lifted the small, clever boy in the eyes of the other Slytherins.
 Afterwards, his prestige was such that even older students were respectful to him.

-In later years, Liam would come to understand that Umberto was a powerful and influential wizard within Slytherin, and that he had played a part in Umberto's ascension.
+In later years, Liam would come to understand that Umberto had become a powerful and influential wizard within Slytherin House, and that he had played a part in Umberto's ascension.
 But at the moment, Liam's only concern was passing his finals.